Continental sees higher 2018 sales after matching 2017 targets

-Preliminary results at the company showed an increase in sales by around 8 percent last year to around 44 billion euros (38.80 billion pounds), the Hanover-based group said in a statement published on Tuesday after trading hours.
+Preliminary results at the company showed an increase in sales by around 8 percent last year to around 44 billion euros ($52.47 billion), the Hanover-based group said in a statement published on Tuesday after trading hours.
 Sales may keep rising to around 47 billion euros in 2018, it said.

 The adjusted Ebit margin held steady at around 10.8 percent, beating a 2017 target of more than 10.5 percent, and is expected to ease to around 10.5 percent this year, Continental said.